RRZE-HPC/pmbs2018-paper-artifact/README.md

 ### `./run_predictions.sh`

-TODO

 We expect these numbers to exactly match those in the paper.
 If your numbers deviate you will mostlikly have used a different compiler.
-Please compare the generated assembly of your compiler (found in `pi/*.s`) with those we have generated for the paper (found in `orig/pi/*.s`).
+Please compare the generated assembly of your compiler (found in `pi/*.s` and triad/*.s, respectively) with those we have generated for the paper (found in `orig/pi/*.s` and `orig/triad/*.s).

+The OSACA and IACA output of your measurements can be found in the `results` directory of the corresponding benchmark in the structure `osaca.[architecture].[optimization flag].out`.

 Compare numbers to Table II, IV and V.